janosrusiczki/rusiczki.net/_posts/2003-01-05-new-bookmarks-coming-up.markdown

 categories:
 - General
 ---
-<p>Wheee!!!<br />
+Wheee!!!

 It's the <a href="http://www.fairvue.com/awards2003/" title="The 2003 bloggies">Third Annual Weblog Awards</a>.
 Looks like I'll have some new bookmarks really soon.
-For the moment I'm checking out last year's winners.<br />
+For the moment I'm checking out last year's winners.

-I love the design.</p>
+I love the design.